Contact Info

 Heave

 Heave is used to correct the vertical motion of the vessel, caused by for instance, waves.
-It is important to disable heave compensation by a motion sensor when heave is corrected within the hydrographic echosounder.
-For this, select the "Echosounder outputs heave corrected depths" check box.
+It is important to disable heave compensation by a motion sensor when heave is corrected within the hydrographic echo sounder.
+To do this, select the "Echo sounder outputs heave corrected depths" checkbox.
 The heave offset box will be disabled as well.

 Testing the motion sensor

-After stopping the recording, right click the file you just recorded in the "Projects Explorer" and select the "Analyze Data" option.
+After stopping the recording, right-click the file you just recorded in the "Projects Explorer" and select the "Analyze Data" option.
 Click the "Next Data" button till the motion data is displayed (like in the screenshot below).
 Depending on the motion sensor you own, two or three columns should be filled with data.
-Please note that this table contains the values as reported by the sensor, without calibration offsets and axes conventions applied.
+Please note that this table contains the values as reported by the sensor, without calibration offsets and axis conventions applied.

 Since offsets and axes directions have not yet been applied to the raw data, you will always be able to reprocess the data with a different motion sensor configuration.
 Just go to the "Advanced Motion Sensor Configuration" screen by clicking the "Motion Sensor Configuration..." button in the "Calibration" tab.
 After making changes to the configuration, just launch the "Sounding Wizard" again.